Current Awareness Strategy Blog

 Benchmark yourself against the competition

 Benchmarking is a great way to make sure that your budget is realistic.
-As part of the budget setting process, you must do research on how much other firms allocate to their library and information or innovation budgets.
-Look at surveys (BIALL, AALL, ILTA) and market industry trends (Gartner, Thomson Reuters) to see where other firms are spending their money.
+As part of the budget-setting process, you must research how much other firms allocate to their library and information or innovation budgets.
+Look at relevant industry surveys (BIALL, AALL, ILTA) and market industry trends (Gartner, Thomson Reuters) to see where other firms are spending their money.

 This information is essential since your competitors are dealing with similar circumstances and challenges.
 From there, you can aggregate the data and make an informed decision about future spending.
 If you find that your company is spending significantly more/less than others, it might be time to rethink your strategy.

 Or not!
 As one recent industry report states, 2021/2022 is a rare budget planning season in which it is unlikely that any single line item will be able to be responsibly cut back from last year’s resource allocation.
-Every expense will need to increase and everyone's competing for talent, resources and business.
+Every expense will need to increase and everyone will compete for talent, resources and business.
 The report concluded,

 The 2021 budget process was thrown into unchartered territory due to COVID-19 lockdowns, [whilst] the 2022 law firm budget planning cycle requires leadership teams to make some bold resource allocation decisions in a macro-environment full of uncertainty.